sourcehut-mirrors/chawan/doc/protocols.md

 ## SFTP

-The sftp adapter wraps libcurl.
+The sftp adapter (`adapter/protocol/sftp.nim`) wraps libcurl.
 It works for me, but YMMV.

-Note that if an IdentityFile declaration is found in your ssh config, then it will prompt for the identity file password, but there is no way to tell whether it is really asking for that.
+Note that if an IdentityFile declaration is found in your ssh config, then it will prompt for the identity file password, but there is no way to tell whether it is really asking for that (or just normal password auth).
 Also, settings covered by the Match field are ignored.

 ## Gopher